DevCode01/Plex_With_Docker/readme.md

 ## Why I used some specific image version
 I need to use theses image because I've a specific Grafana configuration who work only with influxbdb 1.8 and varken

+## To use the minimal configuration
+- ExpressVPN
+- Plex
+- Radarr
+- Sonarr
+- Bazarr
+- FlareSolverr
+- QBitTorrent or Deluge
+- Overseerr